Living Stream Ministry

-Living Stream Ministry (LSM), originally named Stream Publishers when founded in 1965 by Witness Lee, is a non-profit corporation currently based in Anaheim, California.
+Living Stream Ministry (LSM), originally named Stream Publishers when founded in 1965 by Witness Lee, is a nonprofit corporation currently based in Anaheim, California.
 LSM publishes the works of Watchman Nee and Witness Lee, including the Recovery Version of the Bible.
 LSM has been a member of the Evangelical Christian Publishers Association since 2002 and of the Christian Booksellers Association since 1981.

 Statement of Faith

 LSM holds to the following statement of faith: